danielschwartz85/interval-scheduler/README.md

         return JSON.stringify({ userId: this.userId, taskType: 'MyTask' });
     }

-    // Define task interval, on task execution the task will reschedule to
+    // Return task interval, on task execution the task would reschedule to
     // this interval.
 If not defined the task would execute once. get onExecuteRescheduleTo() {
         return 60; // run this task every minute.